sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 that we were trying to run an ANOVA with three factors, ``A``, ``B`` and ``C``, and we wanted to consider all possible main effects and all possible interactions, including the three way interaction ``A*B*C``.
-The table below shows you what the Type III tests look like for this
+The table below shows you what the Type 3 tests look like for this
 situation:

 +---------------+-----------------------------+-----------------------------+